fernandocastor/fernandocastor.github.io/publications.md

 ### **2024**

+Vitor Jacques, Negar Alizadeh, Fernando Castor.
+A Study on the Battery Usage of Deep Learning Frameworks on iOS Devices.
+Proceedings of the 11th International Conference on Mobile Software Engineering and Systems.
+Lisboa, Portugal.
+April 2024.
+Accepted for publication.

 Negar Alizadeh, Fernando Castor.
 Green AI: a Preliminary Empirical Study on Energy Consumption in DL Models Across Different Runtime Infrastructures.
 Proceedings of the 3rd International Conference on AI Engineering – Software Engineering for AI.
 Lisboa, Portugal.
 April 2024.
 Accepted for publication.

 Fernando Oliveira, Fernando Castor.
 AthenaLLM: Supporting Experiments with Large Language Models in Software Development.
 Proceedings of the 32nd IEEE/ACM International Conference on Program Comprehension.
 Lisboa, Portugal.
 April 2024.
 Accepted for publication.